Best TV series to watch on Netflix right now (May 2020)

 From original series like Stranger Things and The Crown to favourites such as Doctor Who, Sherlock, Friends and more, check out the best TV shows currently streaming on Netflix

-The great lockdown of 2020 has meant we’ve all found ourselves with plenty more time on our hands – and that means more time to dive into what Netflix has to offer and discover your next TV obsession.
+Thanks to the global coronavirus pandemic, the great lockdown of 2020 has meant that we’ve all found ourselves with more time on our hands – and that means more time to dive into what Netflix has to offer and discover your next TV obsession.

-Netflix adds new original series and old favourites (and, yes, occasionally takes them away again) at a rate that is frankly dizzing – but never fear, we’re here to offer some guidance on where to start and which shows should be your next bingewatch.
+Netflix adds new original series and old favourites (and, yes, occasionally takes them away again) at a rate that is frankly dizzying – but never fear, we’re here to offer some guidance on where to start and which series should be your next bingewatch.

-Whether you’re in the mood for a tense drama or side-splitting comedy, a fascinating documentary or an out-of-this-world fantasy series, there’s a world of top telly at your fingertips on Netflix, from award-winning originals like the gripping Stranger Things and The Crown to top-notch acquisitions like Better Call Saul and The Good Place and true crime sensations like Tiger King: Murder, Mayhem and Madness.
+Whether you’re in the mood for a tense drama or laugh-out-loud comedy, a fascinating documentary or an out-of-this-world fantasy series, there’s a world of top telly at your fingertips on Netflix, from award-winning originals like the gripping Stranger Things and The Crown to top-notch acquisitions like Better Call Saul and The Good Place and true-crime sensations like Tiger King: Murder, Mayhem and Madness.

 You can use secret codes to unearth different genres of TV shows – but to make things easy for you, we’ve brought together some of our favourites in the list below.
-There’s something here for everyone.
+There’s something here to suit all tastes.

 And if you’re setting yourself the challenge of watching the best series and box sets of all time, you can track how many you’ve already seen with the top 100 box sets scratch poster.
 How many can you tick off?